Dynamite (Taio Cruz song): China Anne McClain version

 "Dynamite" was covered by singer and actress China Anne McClain for the Disney Channel live-action series A.N.T.
 Farm.
 It started playing on Radio Disney on 3 May 2011 and was released for digital download on iTunes and Amazon on July 26, 2011, by Walt Disney Records.
 It is the second track on the series soundtrack of the same name, from which it also served as the lead single.
 The video of the song was released the same day as a digital download and also received frequent airplay on Disney Channel at the time of its debut on the network.
 McClain performed it as her lead role, Chyna Parks, in the series' pilot episode TransplANTed.
 McClain also had a live performance of this song live on August 22, 2011.

 Music video

 The music video for McClain's version of the song was aired on Disney Channel and uploaded on China Anne McClain's official VEVO channel on 3 May 2011.
 It shows McClain performing the song in an audition.
 It starts out slow and normal, which doesn't draw the judges' (composed of the other A.N.T.
 Farm cast members) attention.
 However, afterward, she performs it with such passion and energy that it draws people into the auditorium, which was once empty aside from the panel of judges.
-The music video has over 90 million views on YouTube.
+The music video has more than 90 million views on YouTube.